ashish-pandey/MailDiff/README.md

 * git

 #Platform
-*Linux
+* Linux

 #Note:
 * The sender needs to have a valid account to send mails.
-* Make sure You call the script from the directory you want to monitor.
+* Make sure you call the script from the directory you want to monitor.